mnagy94/jexer/docs/images.md

               obtain input/output from the user.
 Multiplexers are thus both applications and terminals.

 X - The column coordinate of a cell.
-This standard is 0-based: the
+This standard is 1-based (like
-    left-most column of the screen is numbered 0.
+    ECMA-48): the left-most column of the screen is numbered 1.

 Y - The row coordinate of a cell.
-This standard is 0-based: the
+This standard is 1-based (like
-    top-most row of the screen is numbered 0.
+    ECMA-48): the top-most row of the screen is numbered 1.

 Z - The layer that text or multimedia is placed on.
 This proposal
-    uses a right-hand coordinate system with (X, Y, Z) = (0, 0, 0)
+    uses a right-hand coordinate system with (X, Y, Z) = (1, 1, 1)
     defined as the top-left corner on the default layer: positive Z projects "away" from the user and "into" or "behind" the screen.
     Rendering the Cells on the screen must produce the same result as